Cutting implements and cutting remarks, combined.

 - This trait is greatly amplified in the Ultimate Spider-Man incarnation, likely because he is a teenager, making him more of a wiseass and more terrified.
 How he is able to talk this much while performing superhuman acrobatics without taking so much as a breath is another mystery, though of course, Talking Is a Free Action.
 Word of God has it that he quips so much because he's horribly scared and running off at the mouth keeps him distracted from that.
 Other writers suggest that he does it out of boredom: he perceives everything as moving slower and uses jokes and one-liners to kill time.
 Either way, it serves the purpose of taunting the enemy so that they target him rather than civilians.

 - Spider-Man and Ronin (formerly Hawkeye) were members of The Avengers simultaneously.
 Spidey was taken aback that somebody was horning in on his quipping racket, but Clint basically says "tough, I like to quip, too."

 - When the New Avengers went to Japan, Luke Cage is thrown over a balcony by ninjas.
-Being Nigh Invulnerable, he not only survives, he finds the bright side — while he was running back up, Spidey "ran out of material."
+Being Nigh Invulnerable, he not only survives, but he also finds the bright side — while he was running back up, Spidey "ran out of material."

-- The Spider-Girl series had the title character realize this as a sort of automatic coping mechanism.
+- The Spider-Girl series has the title character realize this as a sort of automatic coping mechanism.
 When she came upon scenes that should have horrified her and left her shocked and speechless; if she just made a quick joke about the whole situation and thus help herself treat it less seriously, she could focus on the bad guy.
 In an early situation, while dodging a teleporting baddie's fire, the second-person narration points out that her dad would, according to legend, be throwing out jokes, but she knows she'd only be able to manage "a cracked voice and a few stuttering comments."

 - Venom from Earth X isn't so good at it, perhaps because her father refuses to have anything to do with her crime-fighting.
 Later, once they've reconciled, he begins training her at it.